cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 Configuration settings for credentials in the yaml file can be obtained from Azure portal.

-TODO: MOre information via a pointer to a documentation you create needs to be added here
+TODO: More information via a pointer to a documentation you create needs to be added here

 In the yaml file the following values have to be changed